 Method One: Power Washer

-We’ve been using a power washer to clean off our deck.
+We’ve been using a *power washer to clean off our deck.
 It’s amazing what water can do with just a little help!
 So why not put that power to use on my kids’ toys?
+(If you need a power washer, this one gets great reviews and is the #1 best seller in power washers on Amazon)

 Step one is to put some old clothes on.
 You will probably end up getting a little water sprayed on you & it’s not worth ruining a good outfit!